openscope/openscope/documentation/airport-format.md

             // United Kingdom, etc., be sure to flag all the transition fixes.
     }
   },
-  "stars": {                                // STARs are STandard ARrival paths for aircraft to follow.
+  "stars": {                                // (optional) STARs are STandard ARrival paths for aircraft to follow.
     "PYE1" : {
       "icao": "PYE1",                       // ICAO identifier of the STAR.
 (NOT the full name, always 2-6 characters) "name": "Point Reyes One",            // Name of STAR as it would be said aloud. (used by speech synthesis)